-These reports build on an initial story, published in July, which outlined allegations from six other women that Moonves forcibly touched and kissed them.
+These reports build on the earlier story’s allegations from six other women that Moonves forcibly touched and kissed them.
 The women said they feared Moonves, one of the most powerful media executives in the country, would damage their careers if they spoke out.

 Breaking News: Les Moonves, one of TV's most powerful executives, is out at CBS, the same day a report detailed new sexual harassment allegations against him.https://t.co/zoLuWhK3RJ